mjmorales/inviter/README.md

   end
 end
 ```

 These same methods would also be executed on the Party Model if they existed.
+Each callback method also brings its associated invitation through the invitations variable.

 ## Contributing
 TBA